Get to Heaven

 Get to Heaven is the third studio album by British band Everything Everything.
-Recorded primarily in Angelic Studios in Northampton during the latter half of 2014 with producer Stuart Price, it was released on 22 June 2015 on RCA Records.
+It was released on 22 June 2015, by RCA Records.
+It was produced primarily in Angelic Studios in Northampton during the latter half of 2014 with producer Stuart Price.
 A deluxe edition, featuring an additional six tracks, was released simultaneously.
-It peaked at number seven on the United Kingdom Albums Chart, also charting in Australia and Ireland.
+It peaked at number seven on the United Kingdom Albums Chart, and also charted in Australia and Ireland.
 The tracks "Distant Past", "Regret", "Spring / Sun / Winter / Dread", and "No Reptiles" were released as singles throughout 2015.

 The album's lyrical themes are dark, focusing on global tensions and political happenings during 2014.
 The rise of the Islamic State of Iraq and the Levant, media coverage of the 2015 general election in the United Kingdom, and various mass shootings influenced its writing.
 The upbeat sound of the music was composed to provide contradiction to the violent subject matter, and is inspired by artists such as Radiohead, Suicide, and Kendrick Lamar.
 As with previous Everything Everything work, most of the songs are presented as in-character narrations.

 Get to Heaven was well received by critics, with most reviewers noting the effectiveness of the album's message; others commented on its bold, aggressive nature, with some labelling the tone "overwhelming".
-It was at one point touted as a favourite to win the 2015 Mercury Prize, but was not ultimately shortlisted for the award.
+It was at one point touted as a favourite to win the 2015 Mercury Prize, but ultimately was not shortlisted for the award.